xiaoxiaozhu123/pyIClab/README.md

 # PyICLab

 PyICLab is an open-source Python package designed for in-silico simulations of ion chromatography (IC).
-It features an object-oriented programming (OOP) interface, providing robust tools for realistic and customized simulations.

 ## Features